 How Does GVWR Work with RV Trailers?

-In addition to the GVWR of your tow vehicle, every RV trailer has a GVWR of its own.
+In addition to the GVWR of your tow vehicle, every RV trailer and regular has a GVWR of its own.
 In this context, the meaning of GVWR is the maximum weight at which you can transport your trailer safely.
 This number reflects both the weight of the trailer itself, its contents, and any liquids in the holding tanks.